qantik/qantik.github.io/index.md

 public disclosure of the invention when the patent is granted.

 The process of obtaining a patent from the USPTO is a lengthy and rigorous procedure.
 While applying for a patent a list of cited patents must be provided.
-From patentsview.org we got the complete list of all patent citations from 1976 up to the current year.
+From patentsview.org we got the complete list of all patent citations from 1976 up to 2016.

 ### How can a list of citations be analyzed?

 An important subject in mathematics is the field of graph theory.
-The introductory paragraph of the wikipedia article on graph theory says the following:
+The introductory paragraph of the Wikipedia article on graph theory says the following:

-"In mathematics, graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
+>In mathematics, graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
 A graph in this context is made up of vertices, nodes, or points which are connected by edges, arcs, or lines.
-A graph may be undirected, meaning that there is no distinction between the two vertices associated with each edge, or its edges may be directed from one vertex to another."
+A graph may be undirected, meaning that there is no distinction between the two vertices associated with each edge, or its edges may be directed from one vertex to another

 In our model the nodes are represented by patents and the edges by citations.
 Our citations graph is directed, because it is important that one node cites the other